 Caroline: Buffalo ISEE course instructor

-...the greater Buffalo region.
+...prepared students for international exams, provided coaching for immigration interviews, and worked in both general and special education classrooms in the greater Buffalo region.
 I am inspired by those I teach and endeavor to help my students channel their creativity and realize their potential while making content relevant outside of the confines of the classroom.
 My approach?
-I have recently completed my Masters in English Education and understand that students of all ages struggle with material at some point in their academic careers.
-I believe we learn best from teachers we feel genuinely care about...
+I have recently completed my Masters in English Education and understand that students of all ages struggle with...

 Education & Certification